enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 JobDef attributes
 +++++++++++++++++++++++

-All JobDefinition attributes are mandatory, yet they can be void.
+All JobDefinition attributes are mandatory, yet the tag fields (keyword, module, ...) can be empty.

 All attributes are case sensitive.